-Source: BCCDC Public Health Laboratory (PHDRW); Data are current to November 22, 2018.

-BC Children's and Women's Health Centre Laboratory

-In week 46, 29 tests for influenza and 39 tests for respiratory syncytial virus (RSV) were conducted at the BC Children's and Women's Health Centre laboratory.
-Of these, none were positive for influenza, and two were positive for RSV.
-In week 46, rhinoviruses were the most commonly detected respiratory viruses, as expected at this time of year (Figure 9).
+BC Centre for Disease Control An agency of the Provincial Health Services Authority Source: BCCDC Public Health Laboratory (PHDRW); Data are current to November 28, 2018; figure includes cumulative influenza detections for specimens collected since week 40.
+BC Children's and Women's Health Centre Laboratory In week 47, 37 tests for influenza and 44 tests for respiratory syncytial virus (RSV) were conducted at the BC Children's and Women's Health Centre laboratory.
+Of these, one was positive for influenza A (not subtyped), and three were positive for RSV.
+In week 47, rhinoviruses were the most commonly detected respiratory viruses, as expected at this time of year (Figure 9).

-\ Positive rates were calculated using aggregate data.
+Positive rates were calculated using aggregate data.
 The denominators for each rate represent the total number of tests; multiple tests may be performed for a single specimen and/or patient.

-Influenza-like Illness (ILI) Outbreaks

-No outbreaks were reported in week 46.
+Influenza-like Illness (ILI) Outbreaks No outbreaks were reported in week 47.
 The first laboratory-confirmed influenza outbreak of the 2018-19 season was reported in a long-term care facility (LTCF) in week 42, attributed to A(H3N2), and three school ILI outbreaks of unknown etiology were identified in week 45 (Figures 10 and 11).

-By way of comparison, between weeks 40 and 46 of the 2016-17 and 2017-18 seasons, 9 and 2 confirmed LTCF outbreaks, respectively, had been reported.
+By way of comparison, between weeks 40 and 47 of the 2016-17 and 2017-18 seasons, 10 and 3 confirmed LTCF outbreaks, respectively, had been reported.

-\ School-based ILI outbreak defined as >10% absenteeism on any day, most likely due to ILI.
+Figure 10: Number of influenza-like illness (ILI) outbreaks reported, British Columbia 2018-19 School-based ILI outbreak defined as >10% absenteeism on any day, most likely due to ILI.
 Onset † Facility-based influenza outbreaks defined as 2 or more ILI cases within 7-day period, with at least one laboratory-confirmed case of influenza.